SirWumpus/erlang-getopt/README.md

 `example` uses a `getopt(3)` style option string specification with the extensions for count and list types, and `example2` uses the map specification with different option names.
+`example3` uses the tuple-list specification with different option names.

 Copyright
 ---------

-Copyright 2017, 2019 by Anthony Howe.
+Copyright 2017, 2021 by Anthony Howe.
 All rights reserved.

 MIT License